nicholassm/disruptor-rs/README.md

 To provide a somewhat realistic benchmark not only burst of different sizes are considered but also variable pauses between bursts: 0 ms, 1 ms and 10 ms.

-The latencies below are the median latency per element.
+The latencies below are the mean latency per element with 95% confidence interval (standard `criterion` settings).
+Capturing all latencies and calculating misc. percentiles (and in particular the max latency) is future work.
+However, I expect the below measurements to be representative for the actual performance you can achieve in a real application.

 ## No Pause Between Bursts